 Assess how AI systems and autonomous agents interpret information, shape discovery, influence decisions, and impact productivity across enterprise functions.

-Gain practical tools for ethical and compliant AI adoption to assess risks, design oversight, and connect AI initiatives to measurable business outcomes.
+Assess ethical and compliant approaches to AI adoption to evaluate risks, design oversight, and connect AI initiatives to measurable business outcomes.

 Engage in live sessions on AI-mediated markets, responsible AI governance, and performance measurement.
 Examine how AI systems research, recommend, transact, and drive real productivity impact.